Key takeaways about Form 941

 What happens if you file Form 941 late?

-If you fail to file a Form 941 on or before due, it may result in a penalty of 5% of the unpaid tax amount for each month the return is late.
+If you fail to file a Form 941 on or before the due date, you may be subject to a penalty of 5% of the unpaid tax amount for each month the return is late.
 The penalty will be up to a maximum of 25%.
-Check out our article about Form 941 penalties for

-How to correct errors made on IRS Form 941?
+How can you correct a mistake made on Form 941?

-If there is any error on your previously filed Form 941, it must be corrected using Form 941-X, Adjusted Employer's Quarterly Federal Tax Return, or Claim for Refund.
-You must use a separate Form 941-X for each quarter that needs correction or each Form 941 for which the correction is to be made.
+If there is any error on your previously filed Form 941, it must be corrected using Form 941-X. You must use a separate Form 941-X for each quarter or Form 941 that needs correction.

 Until 2023, Form 941-X can only be filed on paper.
 However, starting in 2024, the IRS supports the e-filing of 941-X.